 |SAS: School of Arts and Sciences|

-The College Avenue Campus extends into downtown New Brunswick, with complexes that include colleges and schools, research centers, exhibit space, and residence halls.
+The College Avenue Campus extends into downtown New Brunswick, with complexes that include schools, research centers, exhibit space, and residence halls.
 The Edward J. Bloustein School of Planning and Public Policy and the Mason Gross School of the Arts are both located in the Civic Square Building on Livingston Avenue, steps from New Brunswick's arts district.
-Newly opened is the College of Nursing, located in New Brunswick’s health care hub.
+The School of Nursing is located in the city’s health care hub.

 A World-Class Art Museum Right on Campus

 More than 50,000 works of art.
 Outstanding collections in areas as diverse as American stained glass design and Soviet dissident art from the Cold War period.
 Stroll over to the Jane Voorhees Zimmerli Art Museum, and you’ll be wowed by what you see.
 Learn more.

 Get real-time campus bus arrival information, updated at regular intervals, with NextBus.
 Satellite technology and advanced computer modeling track individual vehicles on their routes.
 Learn more.